xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 decompose the wave height field as a sum of sin and cos waves decomposition uses fft, rapid method of evaluating sums

-expresses wave height at horizontal position $(x, z)$ as sum of sin with complex time dependent amplitudes
+expresses wave height at horizontal position $(x, z)$ as sum of sinusoids with complex time dependent amplitudes

 ```math